Dillon-hai/stlink2/README.md

 # License

 The project is [MIT](LICENSE) licensed.
-The code under the `3thparty` folder have their own licenses and are only used during development.
+The code under the `3thparty` folder have their own licenses.